Regression Psychology: Exploring The Defense Mechanism Of Regression

 Sigmund Freud’s findings

-Regression can be common in childhood, and children may display regressive behaviors to express unmet needs, stress, or trauma.
+Regression can be common in childhood, and children may display childhood regressive behaviors to express unmet needs, stress, or trauma.
 For example, a young child may ask for their favorite stuffed animal during a stressful event, even if they had stopped using that toy previously.
 Often, childhood regression can be addressed by removing the underlying driver of regression.

 Like in children, regression in adults typically occurs when stress or negative emotions are experienced.
 In these cases, they may return to previous habits.
 Some adults experiencing regression may revert to a time during development when they did not feel stressed, or when a guardian figure could help them cope with stressful events.
+When regression occurs, it may temporarily disrupt emotional maturity, and habitual patterns of regression may prevent a person from adopting healthier coping mechanisms.

 Though some psychologists can view regression as a potentially harmful behavior, others, including Dr. Carl Jung, proposed that regression could be a positive psychological behavior and one of several effective defense mechanisms that people could have.
 However, managing regression may be a struggle for some people.
 In some cases, people may regress due to mental health conditions, in which case the help of a mental health professional may be beneficial.